nicvagn/arthritis-door-knob/README.md

 ## Build Instructions
 <!--- Outline the major steps required to create a build --->
+Print the outer door knob extension.
+Then attach the device to your doorknob.
+3M temporary addhesive pads have been tested.
+Alien tape would most likely work well: [Alien Tape](https://www.alientape.ca/)

 ### 1. Read through the Maker Guide